Self Storage Packing Tips

 4. Power Source: It’s important to remove batteries from electronic devices before storing them.
 If the items require electricity, consider using a climate-controlled unit with an electrical outlet or battery-powered storage.

-5. Labeling and Organization: Keep electronic items organized and labeled to make it easier to find them when needed.
+5. Labelling and Organisation: Keep electronic items organized and labelled to make it easier to find them when needed.
 Use sturdy boxes or containers to store them, and stack them carefully to avoid damage.

 6. Insurance: Consider getting insurance to protect electronic items in case of damage or theft.
 Many self-storage facilities offer insurance, but you may also want to check with your homeowner’s or renter’s insurance provider.